duncanleo/hc-motion-sensor/README.md

   -model string
         model number of the sensor (default "FC-37") -name string
-        name of the sensor to display in HomeKit (default "hc-rain-sensor") -pin string
+        name of the sensor to display in HomeKit (default "hc-motion-sensor") -pin string
         PIN number to pair the HomeKit accessory (default "00102003") -port string